sputnik2019/rtl8852bu-20240418/README.md

   * AP (see file hpstapd-rtl8852bu.conf)
   * P2P-client
   * P2P-GO
-- VHT control (allows 160 MHz channel width in AP mode)
+- VHT control (allows 80 MHz channel width in AP mode)
-- HE control (allows 160 MHz channel width in AP mode)
+- HE control (allows 80 MHz channel width in AP mode)
 - USB mode control

+> [!NOTE]
+> Monitor mode is not supported.
+> Linux users that want good support for monitor mode in a dual band or tri-band adapter should seek out USB WiFi adapters based on the mt7610u, mt7612u or mt7921au chipsets.

 ### A FAQ is available in this repo with the name `FAQ.md`